SURVIVING THE PEACE

 During the same sessions, the NSRS also made a change in the way that the entity's governmental employees can be paid their salaries.
 This has become a problem because 27 RS citizens

 are now under sanctions by the US government, including several high-level members of the RS government.
-Those include Dodik, Serb member of the state-level presidency Željka Cvijanović, RS Prime Minister Radovan Višković, and Speaker of the NSRS Nenad Stevandić—all cronies of Dodik and members of his SNSD party.
+Those include Dodik, Serb member of the state-level presidency Željka Cvijanović, RS Prime Minister Radovan Višković, and Speaker of the NSRS Nenad Stevandić—all cronies of Dodik and members or allies of his SNSD party.
 They are in trouble because of a measure connected to the sanctions that has closed their bank accounts.
 So the NSRS created a law that allows them to be paid with cash.

 UN considers resolution on Srebrenica

-In the first part of April, Germany and Ruanda introduced a draft resolution to the UN General Assembly pertaining to the genocide at Srebrenica.
+In the first part of April, Germany and Rwanda introduced a draft resolution to the UN General Assembly pertaining to the genocide at Srebrenica.
 The resolution, to be discussed mid-April and voted on in early May, would designate July 11 as an international "Day of Reflection and Commemoration of the 1995 Genocide in Srebrenica," to be observed by UN member states annually.
 The resolution also condemns genocide denial and glorification of war criminals, urges states to observe the requirements of the UN Genocide Convention, and calls on Bosnian authorities to work to find and identify the rest of the missing victims of the genocide.

 The reaction of officials in neighboring Serbia, and of Bosnian Serb leaders, was as strident as the reaction to Schmidt's decreed electoral laws.
 During a visit to Belgrade, Dodik declared, "Bosnia-Herzegovina may not survive this...I have said, and I say publicly, that the genocide in Srebrenica did not happen.
 We believe that putting the resolution on Srebrenica to vote in the UN General Assembly is a direct destruction of the possibility to live in Bosnia and Herzegovina.
 It is directly directed [sic] against Srpska and the Serbian people as a whole.”